 - 84 gallons of oil.

 - 4100 kilowatts of energy (enough to power the average American home for 6 months).

 - Three cubic yards of limited landfill space.

 - 60 pounds less of air pollutants (carbon dioxide).

-If your firm needs to develop a Court Defensible Policy for record management, call us for assistance.
+If your firm needs to develop a Court Defensible Policy for record management, call us or fill in the form on this page for assistance.
 We would be happy to contribute in developing your policy and procedures that meet the special compliance issues of your industry.